How to Immigrate to Canada as a Refugee

 Canada's Refugee System

 Canada has a long history of welcoming refugees and has established an official refugee system to help those seeking a safe new home.
-The Canadian refugee system is based on international and domestic laws, as well as Canada's humanitarian commitment to protect those who are fleeing violence and persecution in their home countries.
+The Canadian refugee system is based on international and domestic laws and Canada's humanitarian commitment to protect those fleeing violence and persecution in their home countries.

-If you've come to Canada as a refugee, you're allowed to work in Canada with a Work permit.
+If you've come to Canada as a refugee, you can work in Canada with a Work permit.
 You could apply separately if you submitted your refugee claim before applying for a work permit.

 Here's a full breakdown of how to apply for a Canadian work permit.
-However, to apply for a work permit as a refugee, there are a few extra steps you must take.
+However, to apply for a work permit as a refugee, you must take a few extra steps.

 When uploading your documentation as part of your application, you must include a copy of your Refugee Protection Claimant document and proof that: